lowrollr/turbozero/README.md

 If you use this project and encounter an issue, error, or undesired behavior, please submit a [GitHub Issue](https://github.com/lowrollr/turbozero/issues) and I will do my best to resolve it as soon as I can.
 You may also contact me directly via `hello@jacob.land`.

 ## Contributing
 Contributions, improvements, and fixes are more than welcome!
 For now I don't have a formal process for this, other than creating a [Pull Request](https://github.com/lowrollr/turbozero/pulls).
+For large changes, consider creating an [Issue](https://github.com/lowrollr/turbozero/issues) beforehand.

 If you are interested in contributing but don't know what to work on, please reach out.
 I have plenty of things you could do.